MideTechnology/endaq-python/docs/endaq/plot_usage.rst

-For these examples we assume there is a Pandas DataFrame named ``df`` which has it’s index as time stamps and it’s one column being sensor values (e.g. x-axis accleration, or pressure).
+For these examples we assume there is a Pandas DataFrame named ``df`` which has it’s index as time stamps and it’s one column being sensor values (e.g. x-axis acceleration, or pressure).
 It also assumes there is a Pandas DataFrame ``attribute_df`` which contains all the attribute data about various data files.
 More information can be found about how to get this data from enDAQ IDE files in the `endaq-cloud